 We grant Honorary Fellowships and Doctorates in recognition of outstanding service and for contributions or achievements in education or public life.

-Canterbury Christ Church University is essential to the fabric and vitality of our local and regional economy and communities.
+Canterbury Christ Church University is essential to the fabric and vitality of the region and the UK.

 We are committed to supporting and contributing to the artistic and cultural activities of our communities and the region.